Merzasphor/MWSE/docs/source/lua/type/tes3itemData.rst

     A generic lua table that data can be written to, and synced to/from the save.
 All information stored must be valid for serialization to json.

 `owner`_ (`tes3npc`_, `tes3faction`_, `nil`_)
-    NPC or faction the item belongs to.
+    The script associated with the scriptVariables.

 `requirement`_ (`tes3globalVariable`_, `number`_, `nil`_)
     A requirement, typically associated with ownership and when the player may freely interact with an object.
 The type depends on the owner.
 Faction owners provide a required rank as a number, while NPCs provide a global variable to check.